Surf Club ©

 Calendar of Events

 Our goal is to have fun while generating resources for worthy causes.
-Epilepsy awareness is our charitable cause for fiscal year 2019.
-Click for more info.
+Micah Downey Memorial Fund is one of our charitable causes.

 Member's ages range from under 10 to over 90.